gobeyondidentity/developer-docs/docs/platform-overview/authenticator-config.md

 When creating a new identity, it's possible to validate that identity using an email.
 Upon receiving the email, the user will need to click on a link in that email to be redirected to your app where the credential binding process will take place.
 The `invoke_url` is used here to redirect from the email client into your application containing our embedded SDK.
 The URL that is redirected into your app will take on the following form:

+Note that the path `/bind` is appended to the `invoke_url` and can be used as a route in your application:

 ```bash
 $invoke_url/bind?api_base_url=<api_base_url>&tenant_id=<tenant_id>&realm_id=<realm_id>&identity_id=<identity_id>&job_id=<job_id>&token=<token>
 ```

 :::tip Disambiguating URLs
 Need a way to disambiguate our URLs from the rest of the URLs at your routing layer?
 Our SDKs provide these two functions for your convenience:

 - `isAuthenticateUrl(url)`
 - `isBindCredentialUrl(url)`

 :::

 #### Authentication

 The authentication flow is shown in the diagram above and the response differs based on the Invocation Type specified:

+Note that the path `/bi-authenticate` is appended to the `invoke_url` and can be used as a route in your application:

 ##### Automatic